Smart Polling overview

 node identifier (ID) and the value in brackets is the first eight

-characters of the Arc sensor ID.
+characters of the Arc sensor's ID.